Undergraduate Federal Direct Parent Plus Loans

 Step 3: Complete Your Loan Documents

 The same parent who completed the Direct PLUS Loan Request must complete and sign a Master Promissory Note (MPN) for Parent PLUS Loans.
-The electronic version of the MPN allows a parent to complete, sign and obtain a copy of his/her MPN over the web using his/her U.S. Department of Education issued PIN.
+The electronic version of the MPN allows a parent to complete, sign and obtain a copy of his/her MPN over the web using his/her U.S. Department of Education FSA ID.

-If the same parent previously signed an MPN for a Federal Direct PLUS Loan for this son/daughter, a new MPN for the upcoming academic year is not required; the MPN signed previously is still valid and in effect.
+If the same parent previously signed an MPN and the MPN was linked for a Federal Direct PLUS Loan for the same student, a new MPN for the upcoming academic year is not required; the MPN signed previously is still valid and in effect.
+However, if an endorser was obtained, the MPN is only valid for one year from the date of signature.

 Note: As stated on the Federal Application, the Direct Parent PLUS Loan will be applied to your student's account to pay for tuition and fees as well as room and board (if applicable).